SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 Local Routing Information: The information stored in the router's local RIB or FIB that can be used to infer SAV rules in addition to the routing purpose.

 SAV-specific Information: The information specialized for SAV rule generation that is communicated between routers.
-For example, it can notify routers the source prefixes of the specific subnet or incoming directions of the specific source prefix.
+For example, it can notify routers the source prefixes of the specific subnet.

-SAV-related Information: Any information that can be used for generating SAV rules.
-Generally, SAV-related information includes local routing information and SAV-specific information.

 SAV-specific Information Communication Mechanism: The mechanism for communicating SAV-specific information between routers.
 The mechanism can be a new protocol or an extension to an existing protocol.

-SAV Information Base: A table or data structure for storing SAV-related information.
+SAV Information Base: A table or data structure for storing SAV-specific information and local routing information.

 Edge Router: An intra-domain router that is connected to intra-domain subnets.